-In India, ADR is established on the constitutional basis of Article 14 (Equality before law) and Article 21 (Right to life and personal liberty).
+In India, ADR is established on the basis of Article 14 (Equality before law) and Article 21 (Right to life and personal liberty) under the Constitution of India.
 The Directive Principles of State Policy (DPSP) of Equal justice and free legal aid as engraved in Article 39-A of the Indian Constitution can also be achieved by the ADR.

 Types of Alternate Dispute Resolution mechanisms